ionStici/frontend/js/introductory-aspects.md

 Here, the value saved to the `length` property was retrieved from the instance of its string.

-The program prints `5`, because the string above have 5 characters.
+The program prints `5`, because the string above has 5 characters.

 The dot `.` is another operator called the `dot operator`.